Leonelmarianog/giphy-party/README.md

 # Deployment to GH-pages with Gulp

-Deployment is made using gulp plugin [gulp-gh-pages](https://github.com/shinnn/gulp-gh-pages).
+Deployment is made using [gulp-gh-pages](https://github.com/shinnn/gulp-gh-pages).
 Check the documentation to see how to add a custom commit message and specify the folder you want to deploy to gh-pages.

 Steps: